 The world of cat behavior may seem mystifying.
 However, if you take the time to pay attention, how your cat is feeling is quite apparent.
 There are many ways that cats convey their emotions and needs to their people and each other.
 Feline vocalizations have been documented and analyzed by scientists and behaviorists so we can understand our cats better.
 Babies, some sacred statues and according to one pop star, doves may cry, but do cats cry?
 Let’s find out more about cat crying and what to do about a crying cat.

+So, do cats cry?
 A cat’s eyes may tear and water, but this isn’t an emotional reaction.
 Cats resoundingly do not cry the way humans do.
 In an article from Parade magazine, veterinarian Dr. Sheri Morris of Oregon emphasizes that cats do tear up, but it’s exclusively in response to an injury or illness, usually associated with their eyes.
 Irritants like disinfectant cleaners or allergies could also be the culprit.
-If your cat has persistently watery eyes, a trip to the vet is best.
+If you’re noticing a crying cat with persistently watery eyes, a trip to the vet is best.

 Certified Cat Behaviorist and author Mieshelle Nagelschneider echoes Dr. Morris’ assessment that cats’ eyes don’t open the floodgates when in pain or upset.
 Rather, cats vocalize when something is bothering them.